New & Updated COVID-19 Funds

 The National Lottery Heritage Fund: National Lottery Grants for Heritage from £3,000-£10,000 and £10,000-£100,000

 Resilience and inclusion project funding to support organisations working with heritage to adapt and respond to the changing environment they are now operating in.
 You can apply for grants from £3,000 to £10,000 and £10,000 to £100,000 for projects that: Support organisations working with heritage to adapt and recover in the continuing coronavirus (COVID-19) crisis; or are focused on inclusion, led by and/or engaging diverse groups typically under-represented in heritage (for example, young people, minority ethnic and LGBT+ communities, disabled people and people from lower socio-economic backgrounds).
-They expect to receive more good applications than they can support in this first phase of this fund (First Round Closed 18th December) but good applications not funded within this first phase may be considered within the second phase of funding due to open in February.

 The National Emergencies Trust launched an appeal to raise funds to help local charities to support those individuals suffering hardship as a result of the coronavirus outbreak.
 Donations are still being accepted and will be passed out through other funders.
 (NB There is no separate fund for applications)